CadanoX/SplitStreams/README.txt

 # SplitStreams
-**SecStreams** is a JavaScript library, that allows for the visualization of hierarchically structured data over time.
+**SplitStreams** is a JavaScript library, that allows for the visualization of hierarchically structured data over time.
 Visualization types include:
 - Streamgraphs
 - one-dimensional treemaps
 - Nested Tracking Graphs (Nested Streamgraphs)